engineervix/ten-lists/README.md

 #### You need the MP3 files

 Now, at this stage, you probably won't get much from the now running app, because you actually need the MP3 files to work with!
-So you have to download the Audio Bible from the [_Faith Comes by Hearing®_ website](http://www.bible.is/audiodownloader).
+So, especially for the CLI tool, you have to download the Audio Bible from the [_Faith Comes by Hearing®_ website](http://www.bible.is/audiodownloader).
 The 2001 ESV dramatized Bible (size is over 2Gb) formed the basis for this project's code, including the expected filenames.
 If the file naming convention has changed, then there's a chance everything will break.
-Anyway, I hope that won't be the case ... so, create a directory `ENGESVC2DA` in `tenlists/webapp/ten_lists/static/` and place your downloaded MP3 files in there.
+Anyway, I hope that won't be the case ...

+For the web app, we previously would create a directory `ENGESVC2DA` in `tenlists/webapp/ten_lists/static/` and place your downloaded MP3 files in there.
 See [this line in `tenlists/webapp/ten_lists/main/routes.py`](https://github.com/engineervix/ten-lists/blob/0878900c45e2a2664ea8328562942120ccced2a2/tenlists/webapp/ten_lists/main/routes.py#L23-L25).

-> NOTE: I am working on modifying this setup so that one can use a cloud service ([s3](https://aws.amazon.com/s3/), [MinIO](https://min.io/), [Backblaze](https://www.backblaze.com/), [Cloudinary](https://cloudinary.com/), etc.) for the files.
-This should hopefuly simplify both on-boarding and deployment, especially that at the time of writing this I intend to deploy the webapp using [Dokku](https://dokku.com/).
+However, the code has been rewritten in such a way as to use a cloud service ([s3](https://aws.amazon.com/s3/), [MinIO](https://min.io/), [Backblaze](https://www.backblaze.com/), [Cloudinary](https://cloudinary.com/), etc.) for the files.
+This should hopefuly simplify both on-boarding and deployment, especially that at the time of writing this the webapp is deployed using [Dokku](https://dokku.com/).
+You'll therefore have to upload these files to your preferred cloud provider, and set the environment variable `TENLISTS_MP3_CLOUD_STORAGE_BASE_URL` (see that `.env.sample` file for details).

 #### Concerning the CLI tool